BluePeacocks/GoAnimate-Legacy-Static/README.md

 # GoAnimate-Legacy-Static
-Container for static the original HTML of the Legacy Video Maker hosted by GitHub Pages.
-For this to work properly, you'll need to include certain rules on Requestly that I don't yet have a hold of.
+Container for static the original HTML of the Legacy Video Maker hosted by GitHub Pages and back then numerous 000webhost sites.
+For this to work properly, you'll need to run a local LVM (GoAnimate Wrapper/Wrapper Offline etc).
 If you're having trouble, feel free to let me know.

+API SERVER LINK FOR YOU TO RUN: http://localhost/

-***It can be accessed [here](https://goanimate-wrapper.github.io/GoAnimate-Legacy-Static).***
+***It can be accessed [here](https://bluepeacocks.github.io/GoAnimate-Legacy-Static).***